covcom/304CEM/labs/05 RESTful APIs/02 RESTful APIs/README.md

 const [name, ext] = photo.name.split('.')
 	      ^
 ```
-It ooks like Node doesn't like the use of the **destructuring assignment**.
+It looks like Node doesn't like the use of the **destructuring assignment**.
 This is an ECMA6 construct to simplify splitting arrays.
 Many of these new features are optionally supported through the use of _startup flags_.
 To see a list of all the _ECMA6 (Harmony)_ flags you need to list all the flags then apply a filter to these using _grep_:
 ```
 node --v8-options | grep harmony
 ```